The space of twisted cubics: Singular sections of cubics

 \subsection{Remarks on conics}

 It turns out that the situation with CM-curves in $\PP^2$ having Hilbert polynomial $2t+2$ can be treated quite analogously to the situation with twisted cubics.
 For readability we did not merge those similar arguments in the above text.
-We claim that they show that the space $\CM^{2t+2}_{\PP^2}$ of CM-curves in the plane having Hilbert polynomial $2t+2$ equals the space of plane conics with a singular section.
+We claim that they show that the space $\CM^{2t+2}_{\PP^2}$ of CM-curves in the plane having Hilbert polynomial $2t+2$ is isomorphic to the space of plane conics with a singular section.